grpc/proposal/L64-python-runtime-proto-parsing.md

 Users have reported that getting Protobuf paths to match Python import paths is quite tricky today using `protoc`.
 In the case of a failure to import, the library will print troubleshooting information alongside the error.

+### Arbitrary Protos

+It should be stated that, in practice, it is possible to use these new functions to load totally arbitrary protos.
+Suppose you wrote a server that took `.proto` files as inputs from clients, instatiated modules from them, and returned some data about the file.
+For example, the number of message types contained within the supplied file.
+This could become problematic as new syntax features are added to the Protobuf specification.
+In the worst case, this would require a redeploy of the server with a sufficiently up-to-date version of `grpcio-tools`.
+But, regardless, we will claim no support for this use case.
+The intent of these functions is to enable import of *fixed* `.proto` files, known at build time.

 ## Dependency Considerations

 gRPC makes a point not to incur a direct dependency on protocol buffers.
 It is not the intent of this feature to change that.
 Instead, the implementations of these new functions will live in the `grpcio-tools` package, which necessarily *already* has a hard dependency on `protobuf`.
 If the `grpcio` package finds that `grpc_tools` is importable, it will do so and use the implementations found there to back the `protos` and `services` functions.
 Otherwise, it will raise a `NotImplementedError`.

+In order to take advantage of newer language features, support will only be added for Python versions 3.6+.
+All other versions will result in a `NotImplementedError`.

 ## Implementation